open-telemetry/opentelemetry-specification/specification/metrics/api.md

 _identical_ and _distinct_ applied to Instruments in this specification describes Instrument instances that have identical and/or distinct values for all four of their `name`, `kind`, `unit`, and `description` attributes.
-Language-level features such the distinction between integer and floating point numbers SHOULD be considered as identifying, as well.
+Language-level features such as the distinction between integer and floating point numbers SHOULD be considered as identifying, as well.

 The implementation MUST aggregate data from identical Instruments together in its export pipeline.

-When through duplicate registration more than one distinct Instrument is registered with the same `name` for identical Meters, the implementation SHOULD emit a warning to the user informing them of duplicate registration conflict(s).
+When more than one distinct Instrument is registered with the same `name` for identical Meters, the implementation SHOULD emit a warning to the user informing them of duplicate registration conflict(s).

 __Note the warning about duplicate instrumentation registration conflicts is meant to help avoid the semantic error state described in